appdynamics-japan/partner-lab-101/README.md

 - Supercar Trader application URL should be as below:

 https://8080-appdynamics-partnerlab1-xxxxxxxxxx.ws-usXX.gitpod.io/Supercar-Trader/home.do
-(add /Supercar-Trader/home.do to the URL in preview window)
+(add /Supercar-Trader/home.do to the URL in port 8080 preview window)

 - generate load